norbertkiszka/orangerigol/README.md

 This is a build script to create Debian/Linux (version 12 currently which is newest stable) based system to work on a Rigol oscilloscopes based on a RK3399 CPU (arm64).

-Uses user friendly menus and messages.
+User friendly menus and messages.

 It can install desktop system based on Mate enviroment (supported and popular fork of a Gnome 2).

-Its possible to flash SD card directly from this script.
+Its possible to flash SD card directly from menu in this script.

 ## Currently supported boards (devices)